-Then, as for my master studies, I specialized in Molecular and Cellular Biology, developing my internship at the Edmund Mach Foundation (Trento, Italy) on a project consisting of the evaluation of the anorexiant effect of the lipid hormone Oleylethanolamide (OEA) on the gut microbiota composition in murine models.
-After my master degree in 2014, which was awarded cum laude, I carried on this topic also analyzing metagenomic data until the beginning of my PhD in October 2016.
+As for my master studies, I specialized in Molecular and Cellular Biology, developing my internship at the Edmund Mach Foundation (Trento, Italy) on a project consisting of the evaluation of the anorexiant effect of the lipid hormone Oleylethanolamide (OEA) on the gut microbiota composition in murine models.
+After my master degree in 2014, which was awarded cum laude, I continued to work in this field until the beginning of my PhD in October 2016.

-In June 2016 I got a 4 years-long PhD fellowship donated by Tenovus Scotland Medical Support Research for my project entitled "Mechanisms underpinning the links between diet, the intestinal microbiota and health".
-I am currently working on my project that will be finishing in October 2019.
-Until now I collected satisfactory experiences, such as the "Cuthberston Prize" for the best oral presentation within the Rowett Institute in May 2018 and the conseguent possibility to give a talk for an inter-institutional SEFARI PhD Conference in Edinburgh.
+In June 2016 I won a 4 years-long PhD fellowship donated by Tenovus Scotland Medical Support Research for my project entitled "Mechanisms underpinning the links between diet, the intestinal microbiota and health".
+I am currently working on my project that will be finishing in September 2020.